Selective agonist at kainate receptors. Potent excitant and neurotoxin. Also available as part of the Kainate Receptor Tocriset™.

 Hou and Yu (2013) Activity-regulated somatostatin expression reduces dendritic spine density and lowers excitatory synaptic transmission via postsynaptic somatostatin receptor 4.
 Neural Regen Res 288 2501 PMID: 23233668

 Do you know of a great paper that uses Kainic acid from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Kainic acid